travis-ci/travis-ci/docs/notes/build_tasks.md

 * App saves the job result and log

-### Build group completion
+### Build completion

-* If all Build::Tests are finished then the Build::Group is finished, too
+* If all Build::Tests are finished then the Build is finished, too
-* App then emits a build:group:finished event
+* App then emits a build:finished event